PhD Program Application Instructions

-Welcome to our guide for applying to the PhD program.
-Careful attention to (1) the application materials, requirements, and instructions, (2) the description of standards of behavior.
+Please pay careful attention to (1) the application materials, requirements, and instructions, and to (2) the description of standards of behavior.
 To avoid following outdated guidelines, please be certain to use only current year application materials.

 Annual admission of new students into the Social Welfare PhD Program is limited, and the applicant pool tends to be quite competitive.
 Applicants who are selected for admission are those who have completed a Master's Degree in Social Work or a related field and whose scholastic achievement, previous experience, and aptitude for social welfare research and scholarship indicate the greatest promise for achieving the objectives of the program.
-Although an MSW is not required for admission, the Council on Social Work Education states the following: "Faculty who teach social work practice courses have a master's degree in social work from a CSWE-accredited program and at least two years of social work practice experience in order to teach foundation practice courses in accredited programs" (EPAS 3.3.1 & 3.4.5b).
+Although an MSW is not required for admission, the Council on Social Work Education states the following: "Faculty who teach social work practice courses have a master's degree in social work from a CSWE-accredited program and at least two years of social work practice experience" in order to teach foundation practice courses in accredited programs (EPAS 3.3).
 Thus, an MSW can be beneficial when doctoral graduates seek jobs in schools of social work.
 An effort is made to maintain a balance among the students that reflects a range of interests in social work and social welfare areas of research.

 The PhD Program recognizes the contribution to the intellectual and social enrichment of the program by students with diverse backgrounds.
-One area to address in research and scholarship statement is information concerning personal history, family background, work experiences, and influences on intellectual development.
+One area to address in the research and scholarship statement is information concerning personal history, family background, work experiences, and influences on intellectual development.
 This information should include cultural and educational opportunities (or lack thereof), social, economic, or physical advantages and/or disadvantages that you have experienced, and the ways in which these experiences have affected your life and decisions concerning social welfare research as a career goal.
 Include special interests and abilities, career plans, and future goals.
 Please describe life and work experiences in ethnic or sexual minority communities wherever appropriate in the application materials.

 Another area to address in the statement and to ask the individuals writing your letters of reference to comment upon concerns social justice issues.
 Describe how your scholarship career goals and research objectives are informed by your vision of social justice.
 See the School Mission Statement and our PhD Social Justice web page for information about the school/program commitment to and goals for furthering for social justice.